 To clean up you’ll need to use water, which you’ll find as either a bucket or a spray hose.
 The hose is far easier.
 (Think Asian bidet.)

-- With a bucket, dump the water onto your back side and splash upwards with the other hand.
+- When using a bucket, dump the water onto your back side and splash upwards with the other hand.

-- With a spray hose, grab the hose with your right hand and turn on the faucet to a low flow.
+- When using a spray hose, grab the hose with your right hand and turn on the faucet to a low flow.
 Spray closely and gently to avoid baptizing yourself, the floor and the nearby walls.

-- Use your left hand to help clean the area, and do it from the front to help keep your balance.
+- Use your left hand to direct the water and help clean the area, and reach backwards from the front to do it.
+It is the only way you will keep your balance.

 - Squeegee off any excess water with your left hand.